panantoni01/linux/Documentation/hwmon/sht4x.rst

 		in milliseconds.
 		Available values: 100, 1000 (default 1000).
 heater_enable	Enable the heater with the selected power
-		and for the selected time.
+		and for the selected time in order to remove condensed water from the sensor surface.
 Write-only.

 			- 0: turn off
 			- 1: turn on